 Plex is one of the best applications that you can run on a Synology NAS.
 In general, most people who purchase a Synology NAS store their media files in a shared folder, which makes running Plex on a Synology a great option as you’re running it on the same device that is storing your media.

 How to Install Plex on a Synology NAS

-It’s generally easiest to claim the server now, so that it’s automatically attributed with your Plex user account as soon as the install finishes.
+It’s generally easiest to claim the server now so that it’s automatically attributed to your Plex user account as soon as the installation finishes.
 Select Install using Plex Claim Token and then click Get Plex Claim Token.

-8. In the Plex install, paste the claim code and select Next.
+6. In the Plex install, paste the claim code and select Next.

-9. Select Done to install Plex on your Synology!
+7. Select Done to install Plex on your Synology!
 Plex will take a few minutes to fully install and when it’s done, you’ll see that it’s successfully claimed by your user account.